joagre/ratatoskr/ideas/r.md

 }
 ```

-### String
+### String -- `"` ... `"`

 A string is an immutable sequence of UTF-8 encoded characters.
 String
-interpolation is supported as well as random access to individual
+interpolation is supported, and despite the UTF-8 encoding, random
-charcters in a string even though the string is UTF-8 encoded.
+access to individual characters within a string is possible.

+Grok this:

 ```
 ?a = 3.0,